Facebook has suspended over 400 apps after Cambridge Analytica scandal

-Facebook has banned one app and suspended over 400 more following investigations into developers and how they handled user data.
+Facebook has banned one app and suspended more than 400 others following investigations into developers and how they handled user data.

 The social network said Wednesday that it had suspended the apps "due to concerns around the developers who built them or how the information people chose to share with the app may have been used."

-Facebook also announced that it had banned a personality-quiz app that collected information on more than 4 million people.
+Facebook also announced that it had banned a personality quiz app that collected information on more than 4 million people.
 The company said the researchers behind the app, called myPersonality, refused to allow it to conduct an audit.

 It did not say that it had found evidence of data misuse, but cited concerns about how the data was handled.

-Note: This story was updated Thursday to include additional information from the creator of the banned app.